Four international business leaders reveal their reasons for

-The Economist Intelligence Unit's 2016 Global Liveability Index, which assesses living conditions in 140 cities globally—has awarded us the top city for the sixth year running.
-Melbourne has consistently ranked as one of the world's three most liveable cities since the index began in 2006.
+The Economist Intelligence Unit's 2017 Global Liveability Index, which assesses living conditions in 140 cities globally—has awarded us the top city for the seventh year running.
+Melbourne has consistently ranked as one of the world's three most liveable cities since the index began in 2002.

 The University of Melbourne is the highest ranked university in Australia and the third highest in Asia-Pacific.3 It's just one of the reasons why Victoria produces high quality talent.

 Melbourne's road and rail transport networks are the best in the country.
 Through a complex matrix of road and rail, people and goods are efficiently transported in, out and around the country—a feat made possible due to the largest air and seaports in Australia.

 Victoria is a key contributor to Australia's status as the 13th largest economy in the world.
-In 2014-15, our state economy generated A$355.6 billion in GSP.
+In 2015-16, our state economy generated A$373.6 billion in GSP.